AdeShennaike/NeuroLingua-frontend/README.md

 #### MVP Goals

-- As a user, I want to quiz myself on various languages.
+- As a user, I want to quiz myself in various languages.
 - As a user, I want to view past quiz results.
 - As a user, I want to view individual quiz results.
 - As a user, I want to be able to login to see my profile.